 Our response to the Coronavirus

-We are suspending all physical gatherings.
+We are restarting some physical gatherings.

 We are embarking on new ways to serve those around us, especially the isolated, the lonely, the poor and the lost; we want to ensure that we are spreading only kindness.

 We want to inform you about changes that are happening at Sheffield Vineyard and how we are adapting to a new way of life.
 We want to emerge from this time as a stronger family and respond well to the challenges that face us as a church family.
 We want to continue to connect and serve those around us, especially the isolated, the lonely, the poor and the lost, without spreading the Coronavirus.

 Advice from the Government has led us (Alex, Karen, the General Leadership Team, and the Trustees of the church) to make the very difficult decision to not physically gather as a church until such a time as it is safe and wise to do so.
 Specifically, we want to inform you of the following changes: